mauritssilvis/types/java/src/main/java/nl/mauritssilvis/types/java/string/README.md

 // Import statements

 public class ArrayString implements ImmutableString {
-    private final char[] chars;
+    // The underlying data structure: an array of characters private final char[] chars;

     // A no-argument constructor and constructors accepting